WebAssembly/component-model/design/mvp/JS-Reference.md

 1. If that case has a payload of type T:
     1. Perform `CreateDataPropertyOrThrow`(|object|, "value", `ToJSValue`(`PayloadOf`(|value|), T)).
 1. Return |object|.

+This operation is used for variant, and also cases in the above table where we can't specialize the behavior of `option` and `result`.

 `ToJSValueMap(value, K, V)`:
 1. Let |map| be a new ordinary `Map` object with an empty [[MapData]] and the component realm's `%Map.prototype%`.